 100print("final message:", result["messages"][-1].content)

-101print("route completed:", result["shipping_status"] == "in_transit")1shipping_status: in_transit
+101print("route completed:", result["service_health"] == "error_budget_ok")1service_health: error_budget_ok

 One LLM acts as a manager that delegates tasks to specialized workers.
 That pattern works when the sub-steps aren't known in advance.
-In our order system, a supervisor might look at the conversation history and decide whether to call the lookup agent, the policy agent, or a human escalation path.
+In our release system, a supervisor might look at the conversation history and decide whether to call the deployment lookup agent, the policy agent, or a human escalation path.

 1from langchain_core.messages import SystemMessage